 Council Member Feliz grew up in Mendocino County and has lived there his entire life.
 During his high school career, John Feliz, Sr. was an accomplished sportsman at Ukiah High School, participating in the wrestling and football programs.
 Later, Council Member Feliz wrestled for Mendocino College.
 Feliz is an avid NASCAR fan.
 He currently resides on the Coyote Valley Reservation, where he enjoys helping members of the community.
 He has two children and five grandchildren.

-The Chief of the Tribe is elected by the General Council and is the representative of the General Membership in all matters of the Tribe.
-The Chief is charged with the power of review, approval, or veto of any law passed by the Tribal Council and the facilitation of all petitions submitted by the General Council exercising its power of self-government in compliance with the Tribe’s Constitution.
+The Chief of the Tribe is the representative of the General Membership in all matters of the Tribe.
+The Chief is charged with the power of review, approval, or veto of any law passed by the Tribal Council and the facilitation of all petitions submitted by the General Council exercising its power of self-governance in compliance with the Tribe’s Constitution.

 Jason Brown grew up on the Coyote Valley Reservation, where he was heavily influenced by Tribal leaders who contributed to his Tribal Government education.
 He actively participated in youth leadership training and traditional cultural practices.
 At the age of 15, he worked in Tribal summer intern programs offered by the Education and Environmental Protection Departments.
 His natural leadership and quick learning aptitude contributed to his ability to quickly rise through the job ranks of the Tribal Education Department.